Brioche Danish With Goat Cheese and Pistachios

 Brioche Danish with Goat Cheese and Pistachios

-1 pound whole wheat brioche from Healthy Bread in Five Minutes A Day –our Challah recipe from Artisan Bread in Five (page 180), Healthy Bread in Five (page 258), or Artisan Pizza and Flatbread in Five (page 251) can also be used.
-So can our white brioche.
+1 pound whole wheat brioche from Healthy Bread in Five Minutes A Day –The Challah recipe from Artisan Bread in Five (page 296), Healthy Bread in Five (page 258), or Artisan Pizza and Flatbread in Five (page 251) can also be used.
+So can the white brioche recipe.

 Preheat the oven to 350.
 Divide the dough into 8 equal pieces.
-Shape each piece into a small ball, and place on lined baking sheets (4 to 6 on each sheet, any more and they will bake too close together).
+Shape each piece into a small ball, and place on baking sheets lined with parchment paper or a silicone mat (4 to 6 on each sheet, any more and they will bake too close together).
 Let rise, loosely covered, for 40 minutes.
 Use the back of a measuring cup or a small drinking glass to press a small circle into each ball.
-Fill each circle with the almond-goat cheese filling (recipe follows) and then brush each danish with egg wash (recipe follows) avoiding the filling.
+Fill each circle with the almond-goat cheese filling (recipe follows) and then use a pastry brush to apply egg wash to each danish (recipe follows) avoiding the filling.
 Bake until light golden brown, 22-26 minutes.
 Remove from the oven and allow to cool slightly.
 Drizzle each danish with icing (recipe follows) and then sprinkle with chopped pistachios.

 Almond-Goat Cheese Filling